 Acquisition date.
 “Acquisition date” means the date that the manufacturer registered with the FDA as the labeler for the drug product.

 Brand-name drug.
 “Brand-name drug” means a prescription drug, having a unique NDC, marketed under a proprietary name or registered trademark name, including a biological product, and approved under a New Drug Application or Biologics License Application.

+Drug product family.
+“Drug product family” means a group of one or more prescription drugs that share a unique generic drug description (non-trade name) and drug form.

 Generic drug.
 “Generic drug” means a prescription drug, having a unique NDC, whether identified by its chemical, proprietary or nonproprietary name, that is not a brand-name drug, is therapeutically equivalent to a brand-name drug in dosage, strength, method of consumption, performance and intended use, and approved under an Abbreviated New Drug Application.
 "Generic drug" includes a biosimilar product.